vpack/logstash_simple/README.md

 ## Pre-requisites

-[Java Runtime](https://www.java.com/en/) Logtash requires Java 1.7+ however the LWPRs in this cookbook do not facilitate this.
+[Java Runtime](https://www.java.com/en/) Logtash requires Java 1.7+ however the resources in this cookbook do not facilitate this.

-Chef 12.6+ - This cookbook requires Chef 12.6.0+
+This cookbook requires Chef 12.6.0+

 ## Supported Platforms